osimeoni/RethinkingDeepActiveLearning/README.md

 ## Acknowledgements

-The code is based on the [Mean Teacher Pytorch](https://github.com/CuriousAI/mean-teacher/tree/master/pytorch) and the [LabelProp-SSDL](https://github.com/ahmetius/LP-DeepSSL) implementations.
+The code is based on the [Mean Teacher Pytorch](https://github.com/CuriousAI/mean-teacher/tree/master/pytorch), the [LabelProp-SSDL](https://github.com/ahmetius/LP-DeepSSL) and the [DeepCluster](https://github.com/facebookresearch/deepcluster) implementations.